Hertz gave Vincent Iannacci a most unpleasant surprise at the end of his recent car rental: a $400 cleaning fee.

 Our team receives a steady stream of complaints from consumers hit with surprise cleaning fees, smoking fines (even for nonsmokers), and mysterious damage charges.
 It seems that the longer the pandemic drags on, the more willing companies are to extract cash from their customers in sometimes dubious ways.
 That means that you, the consumer, must make absolutely sure that you preemptively protect yourself from being an easy target.

 Here are a few things you can do before, during, and after your next car rental to make sure you don’t get hammered with surprise fees.

 - Pay attention to what you’re signing.

 When you arrive at the car rental counter, you may be fatigued from a long day of traveling, but it’s essential to be attentive to what you’re signing.
 Read the entire contract.
-Many consumers contact us after their rental to complain they’ve been charged hundreds of dollars extra for insurance and other items they didn’t want.
+Many consumers contact us after their rental to complain they’ve been charged hundreds of dollars extra for insurance, miles and other items they didn’t want.
 Unfortunately, the contract typically shows that these customers agreed to those add-ons at the counter.
 This is also where you’ll acknowledge that the car rental company can charge you extra for cleaning fees.
 Do not sign your contract until you’ve reviewed all parts of it.

 - Take photos and videos of the vehicle – including the inside.